Adelboden-Lenk, Switzerland: Family Ski Guide

 - Adelboden: Closer to the main ski area, more village bustle, World Cup pedigree.
 Better for families wanting restaurants and evening activity

 - Lenk: Quieter, direct access to beginner-friendly Betelberg, the kids' ski school and snow garden.
-Better for families with children under 8
+Better for families with children under 8 who want a calmer morning routine

 Accommodation Options

 - Hotel Adler (Adelboden): Family-run hotel with a pool and kids' playroom.
-Central location walkable to the gondola.
+Central location walkable to the Chuenisbärgli gondola.
 CHF 200 to 350 per night for a family room including half-board

 - Self-catering chalets and apartments: CHF 120 to 250 per night for a 2-bedroom.
 Available through local agencies and booking platforms.
 Stock up at Coop or Migros in either village